Capri205/OBChestShop/README.md

 ### Change shop limit
 Left click on the compass to set a shop-wide stock limit.
 This is a stock limit for any item in the shop and you will not be able to add stock to the shop beyond that.
-There is a default setting of 200 and a default absolute maximum value of 5000, meaning no shop limit can go beyond that.
+There is a default setting of 200 and a default absolute maximum value of 5000, meaning no shop item can go beyond that.
 These can be changed in the configuration file, but cannot be changed in-game yet.
 It's on the to-do list.
 ### Open and close the shop
 If the wool top right on the settings screen is red then the shop is closed.
 Left click to open the shop to the public.